DocsUser Guide

 Cost optimization signals

-The Optimization dashboard surfaces actionable cost-reduction opportunities derived from your connected account spend data.
+The Optimization dashboard surfaces reviewable cost-reduction opportunities derived from connected spend, resource signals, and catalog benchmarks.

 Anomaly detection